The ‘Fresh Prince Of Bel-Air’ Reunion That’s Been 20 Years In The Making

 Ribeiro also wrote he wished Avery could be “still with us to make this complete.”
 Avery passed away from complications during open heart surgery more than three years ago.

-Last May, Will Smith and fellow Fresh Prince of Bel-Air cast members celebrated the 20th anniversary of the series final episode which aired in May, 1996.
+Last May, Will Smith and fellow Fresh Prince of Bel-Air cast members celebrated the 20th anniversary of the series finale episode which aired in May, 1996.
 However, the cast members didn’t get back together for a reunion for the special occasion.

 ICYMI: Will Smith reunited with the ‘Fresh Prince of Bel-Air’ cast https://t.co/6XniYGLCWn pic.twitter.com/GXx7fQr5m3